frida/frida-website/docs/building.md

 Frida has a rather complicated build system due to some design constraints:

-- **Short build time for new contributors.** frida-build-env downloads a prebuilt toolchain and SDK to save time.
+- **Short build time for new contributors.** Frida downloads a prebuilt toolchain and SDK to save time.
 This requires a bit more fiddling to get the build environment just right, but it has the added benefit of providing a coherent build environment.
 For example we know we're being built with just one version of autotools whether we're on Mac or Linux.

 - **No moving parts.** The final binary must be self-contained/portable.
 Some of